-The Pacific Ocean is one of the world’s six ocean.
+The Pacific Ocean is one of the world’s six oceans.
 It is the largest, the deepest, and the most polluted.
-In it, there are numerous natural wonders such as the Great Barrier Reef as well as evidence of human ignorance, like the Great Pacific Garbage Patch and species on the edge of extinction.
+In it, there are numerous natural wonders, such as the Great Barrier Reef, as well as evidence of human ignorance, like the Great Pacific Garbage Patch and species on the edge of extinction.

 #1 The Pacific Ocean was named by Ferdinand Magellan

 Explorer Ferdinand Magellan was the first European to sail through the dangerous straits to South America.
 He set sail from Spain on September 20, 1519, with five ships and 270 men.
 Along the coast, he sought out anyway through, failing several times until he ended up finding the strait along the tip of the continent, where Tierra del Fuego separates from the mainland.
 There, he discovered what’s now known as the Magellan Strait.
 It was on this journey, which was undertaken in order to circumnavigate the globe, the Magellan, also named the Pacific Ocean.
 When he entered the new ocean waters, he found them to be unusually calm, inspiring him to name the ocean “Pacific,” from the Latin pacificus, meaning “tranquil.”

 The ocean is shrinking around one inch every year.
 This is due to the effects of plate tectonics under the water.
 It’s occurring around three sides of the basin, while at the same time, the Atlantic Ocean is growing by the same amount every year.

 #3 The first European to discover the Pacific Ocean was Vasco Núñez de Balboa

 Vasco Núñez de Balboa crossed the Isthmus of Panama and entered the Pacific Ocean in 1513, meaning he was the first European to see sail within it.
 The 16th-century explorer was leading an expedition in search of gold and spotted the ocean.
 Vasco Núñez de Balboa claimed it and all its lands for Spain.